openshift-pipelines/performance/README.md

 This was tested on downstream, but might work on upstream as well.

-### ./run-image-signing.yaml
+### signing-ongoing

 This scenario is supposed to stress both Pipelines and Chains controller at the same time.

-It uses simple Pipeline with just one Task generates random data of a given size and pushes it to internal registry.
+It uses simple Pipeline with just one Task that generates random data of a given size and pushes it to internal registry.
 It also measures how quickly the TaskRun gets signed annotation and also collects some additional data.

-This scenario supports runs on downstreams only.
+This scenario runs on downstream only.

-### ./run-image-signing-bigbang.yaml
+### signing-bigbang

 This scenario is supposed to stress Chains controller.

 It uses same Pipeline as previous one, but Chains controller is enabled only after all PipelineRuns are finished, so when Chains controller starts, it has `TEST_TOTAL` images to be signed waiting for it.

-This scenario supports runs on downstreams only.
+This scenario runs on downstream only.

 ## How perf&scale CI works